 Information on the more than 640 municipally owned buildings within the District has been captured in CARSS and displayed in the related GIS system (see image, left).
 However, while data might have existed on the type, location and assessed value of a particular building, information on the current condition of the building, and its sub-systems, might have been missing or not up to date.
-DGS and its contractor have been performing facility condition assessments (FCAs) on all District- owned buildings with the goal of assessing each of them at least once every three years.
+DGS and its contractor have been performing facility condition assessments (FCAs) on all District- owned buildings, working towards a goal of assessing each of them at least once every 3 to 5 years.

+As an example, during fiscal years 2022 and 2023, DGS and its contractor completed 164 FCAs on approximately 16 million square feet of District-owned facilities.
+To date, approximately 75% of District facilities have been assessed at least once.
 The information from the FCAs is uploaded into the CARSS database, allowing for more accurate calculations of costs for repair and maintenance of facilities and their sub-components, such as roofs, HVAC, etc., thereby facilitating a more data-driven approach to building the capital budget for DGS.
 The additional building components/systems can be seen in CARSS and the current inventory now approaches 190,000 asset data points.